thorpej/Electronics/Power_Supplies/KWard_Adjustable_Bench_Power_Supply/design-files/hv-supply/README.md

 The 6.3Vac source is connected to the 6.3Vac input of the pass tube array board and powers the 6550 heater filaments.

+Note that the B+ supply's power transformer is switched by a separate switch from the main PSU power switch, which is noted in the schematic wtih the "_B+\_120Vac_" label.

 Note: The recifier specified (a Vishay GBPC3510-E4/51) is, quite admittedly, overkill.
 That particular device is rated 1000V 35A, and is screw-mounted with heat sinking capabilities.
 I generally use this component because it is